cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/VideoCalls.md

 ACBClientCall is the Call Object for Video/Audio Calls.

 ### RemoteView
 We need to make sure our UI is setup properly for our Video to stream.
-ACBClientPhone has a property that we need to set called remoteView that is used for remote video.
+ACBClientCall has a property that we need to set called remoteView that is used for remote video.

 ```swift
 // RemoteView Property